 Do you spend a lot of time building dashboards and reports in Excel?.
 Do they take a lot of time and effort to repeat the same task over and over again?
 If your answer is yes then it sounds like you could really benefit from using Power Query.

-Let’s walk you through this Add In for Excel explaining what it is and what it can do for you to free you to concentrate on analyzing and gaining insights from your data.
+Let’s walk you through this Add-In for Excel explaining what it is and what it can do for you to free you to concentrate on analyzing and gaining insights from your data.

-Power Query is part of Microsoft’s Business Intelligence (BI) took kit or their Power BI along with Power Pivot, Power View and also Power Map.
+Power Query is part of Microsoft’s Business Intelligence (BI) tool kit or their Power BI along with Power Pivot, Power View and also Power Map.
 This powerful Add In can be used to extract, clean, transform and aggregate data from many data sources.
 It can load the result of the query directly into the Excel worksheet or load it into the Excel Data Model.